DonMVB/aws/AWS_Security_SCS_C01.md

 - Action
 - Resource

-# S3 Bucket Policies (Added 9/29/2020)
+# S3 Bucket Policies (Updated 12/30/2020)
-- Specify what can / cannot be done on a bucket by user.
+- Attached to the bucket itself.
+At the bucket level only.
+Specify what can / cannot be done on a bucket by user.
 Ann can PUT, Joe can PUT & DELETE.
+- Use Cases:
   - Can grant cross account access for other acconts to read/write bucket.
   - Can solve for size limits.
-IAM policies = 2 KB for users, 5KB for groups, S3 bucket policies = 20 KB.
+IAM policies = 2 KB for users, 5KB for groups, 10KB for roles.
+S3 bucket policies = 20 KB.
   - Practically, it is often easiter to manage Access Control at the bucket level than to work w/ IAM policies and apply them.
   - Easier to grant a "Allow 3, deny all else" policy.
   - Set at the Bucket Level.
+Often easier to create a "deny" policy.
 - All S3 access is blocked to 'public' by default (AWS answer to bad user mgmt.)
 - An "Explicit Deny" will alwas trump an "Allow".
 You can "Deny All", then "Allow One", and One will still be denied.
 - To grant EC2 access to S3, you can create an IAM role with read access to the bucket and associate the role w/ the EC2 instance.
+- When you create bucket policies, you will have to edit the bucket ARN and add "/*" to the end of the ARN value so that the policy can apply to folder/directory contents.

 ## Lab (Added 9/29/2020)
 - Create two buckets and two IAM users.
 By S3 policy, deny a user from read/write but allow them via IAM policy.
 - Console | S3, Create buckets.
 S3 | Permissions | Access Control List.
 S3 | Permissions | Bucket Policy.
 Copy ARN.
 - IAM | User - grab users ARN.
 - Use the Policy Generator.
 Principle = ARN o/t User.
 Actions - allow user to "delete".
 Get the S3 ARN.
 Add Stmt if you want more.
 Review the JSON.
-- Can paste in the JSON - will get an arror.
+- Can paste in the JSON - will get an error.
 Need to give a direction, which would be /* for the entire bucket.
 - Create a second S3 bucket.
 Test user A and B "PUT" on the second bucket.
 Then test User A & B Put in the First bucket.
 An error should appear in ... ?
 - Create a new S3 bucket policy on bucket A. That should be set to Deny All, then "allow" User A. Objective is to generate conflicting policies and observe actions.
 Within console, should get errors on S3 page - not even region.
 - Using the direct link (URL) for a item marked as "Public" bucket works because you are not using any authentication mechanism.
 Different than an "open" in the console S3 panel because console is 'authenticated'.
 - Working through the Policy Editor, use something like Create Policy.
 Can "Edit" a policy, change the Actions, adjust Access Level Groups.
 Then edit the JSON directly.
 Note that if you do this - the "name" of the policy should reflect the end state change.
 JSON is case sensitive.

 ## S3 Access Control Lists (Added 9/29/2020)
 - Predates IAM policies.
 On the per file / per object basis.
+AWS recommends sticking with S3 bucket and/or IAM policies, avoid ACL's.
-- Use Cases: fine grained permissions.
+- Use Cases: fine grained permissions to individual files or objects stored within S3.
 - Can set very specific permissions.
+- Editing the ACL is done via the CLI.
+Need "Owner Canonical User ID", which is found in the upper right, sec-creds.
+Its under "account identifiers". or `aws s3 api list-buckets` to get the bucket ID.
+- Can add access for other accounts.
+Under Edit, add access for other account ID's and then check list, read, write.
+Specific to the bucket.
+-

 ## S3 ACL Lab
 - Add a file to a bucket with no bucket polices (applying only IAM policies).